0100101101011010/food/_pages/calculator.md

     } else if (valNum == 4 || valNum == 5) {
       document.getElementById("outputEggHP").innerHTML = "2 minutes"
     } else if (valNum >= 6) {
-      document.getElementById("outputEggHP").innerHTML = "1 minute (have not tested with 6 or more eggs)"
+      document.getElementById("outputEggHP").innerHTML = "not tested with 6 or more eggs"
     } else {
       document.getElementById("outputEggHP").innerHTML = ""
     }